ckincaid17/cs106a-summer-2018/README.md

 slides (OPTIONAL): if false, does not show the "Slides" links for this day notes (OPTIONAL): a list of strings to display in gray on this calendar day,
 				 each on its own line.
+practice (OPTIONAL): a list of length-2 lists ([PROBLEM NAME, URL]) representing that day's practice problems.
 ```

 Of note, `filename` is used as follows: